2025 EARLY BIRD SALE NOW ON!

 2hrs · 7km · 150m up · 150m down

 Rise early and jump into the van for a two hour transfer to Lobang Batu, a Bidayuh village near the border with Indonesian Borneo.
 Meet the local community guides, and trek to the entrance of Silabur Cave, one of island's most breathtaking natural wonders.
 Get your torch lights ready and venture deep into the enormous limestone cave system, where occasional sun rays beam down through cracks and holes in the cavernous roof.
 In the afternoon, you'll meet the indigenous community of Kampong Mongkos, home to one of the few remaining traditional longhouses in Sarawak.
-Wander around the village and see daily life in this remote farming location, then settle in for the night – resting the traditional way, on the corridor floor of the 24-door bamboo longhouse.
+Wander around the village and see daily life in this remote farming location, then settle in for the night in a simple hostel managed by the local community, featuring mixed dorm-style accommodations and shared bathroom facilities.

 Day 4